RayYen6967/ARC_Capstone/README.md

 # ARC_Capstone

-Airlines Reporting Corporation (ARC) accelerates growth for the travel industry and serves for its cooporated travel agencies and partnered airlines.
-Understanding future air travel is always a crucial issue for ARC as they wish to provide better settlement services and data solutions.
-This project aims to forecast the direct booking from airlines during 2022 - 2024 to help ARC understand the big picture of post-covid air travel and come up with successful business strategies in advance.
+Airlines Reporting Corporation (ARC) accelerates growth for the travel industry and serves for its cooporated travel agencies and airlines.
+Understanding future air travel is always a crucial issue for ARC as it wishes to provide better settlement services and data solutions.
+This project aims to forecast the direct booking from airlines during 2022-2024 to help ARC understand the big picture of post-covid air travel and come up with successful business strategies in advance.

 ● Research Question: